Turkey tenderloin stuffed with kale and goat cheese is an elegant dish and actually simple to prepare. You’re going to love this meal.

 The cheese I used is a Chèvre from the Vermont Creamery.
 This is an absolutely wonderful cheese.
 They proudly state that their goats’ milk comes from high quality, sustainable, and environmentally sound farms.

-If you have any goat cheese left over after making this recipe, I highly recommend crumbling it in your green salad.
-It’ll really turn it in to something special.
+If you have any goat cheese left over after making this recipe, I highly recommend crumbling it in your green salad or on Marinated Grilled Chicken.
+It’ll really turn it into something special.

 Instructions